 - Information about the net conference expenses for FY 2016, as well as general information about conference activities throughout the year.

 - A description of all conferences sponsored by HHS Staff Divisions (STAFFDIVs) under the Office of the Secretary for FY 2016 where the net expenses associated with the conference were in excess of $100,000, along with:

 - the total conference expenses incurred by the STAFFDIV for the conference;

 - the date of the conference;

-The following summarizes information about HHS StaffDiv sponsored conferences in FY 2015 that exceeded $100,000:
+The following summarizes information about HHS STAFFDIV sponsored conferences in FY 2016 that exceeded $100,000:

 Secretary’s Approval of Exceptional Circumstances

-OMB Memorandum M-12-12 established a $500,000 threshold on conference spending, which allowed for a waiver by the Department head based on exceptional circumstances.
-HHS Staff Divisions did not hold any Conferences in FY 2015 with expenses in excess of $500,000.
+OMB Memorandum M-12-12 established a $500,000 threshold on conference spending, which allowed for a Waiver by the Department head based on exceptional circumstances.
+HHS Staff Divisions held one event in FY 2016 requiring a Waiver (Teen Pregnancy Prevention Grantee Conference - $519,199).